fritzduchardt/troubleshooting-k8s-apps/problems/services/upstream-upset/PROBLEM.md

 ## Description

-The user has set up an upstream application that forwards calls a downstream application, when calling the "forward" endpoint.
+The user has set up an upstream application that forwards calls to a downstream application, when calling the "forward" endpoint.

 For some reason, something is not working regarding that call forwarding.